What is the Heritage Preservation Commission?

 The HPC considers the following criteria in determining whether an individual building or district is worthy of historic designation in Saint Paul:

-1. The properties’ character, interest or value is part of the heritage or cultural characteristics of the city of Saint Paul, State of Minnesota, or the United States.
+1. The properties’ character, interest, or value is part of the heritage or cultural characteristics of the City of Saint Paul, the State of Minnesota, or the United States.

-2. The properties’ location is the site of a significant historic event.
+2. The properties’ locations are the sites of significant historic events.

-3. The properties are identifiable with a person or persons who significantly contributed to the culture and development of the City of Saint Paul.
+3. The properties are identifiable with persons who significantly contributed to the culture and development of the City of Saint Paul.

-4. The properties exhibit a distinguishing characteristic of an architectural or engineering specimen.
+4. The properties exhibit distinguishing characteristics of architectural or engineering specimens.

-5. The properties are identifiable as the work of an architect, engineer, or master builder whose individual work has influenced the development of Saint Paul.
+5. The properties are identifiable as the work of architects, engineers, or master builders whose individual work has influenced the development of Saint Paul.

-6. The properties embody elements of architectural or engineering design, detail, materials or craftsmanship which represents a significant architectural or engineering innovation.
+6. The properties embody elements of architectural or engineering design, detail, materials, or craftsmanship that represent significant architectural or engineering innovations.

-7. The properties’ unique location or physical characteristic is established and familiar in the neighborhoods or communities of the City of Saint Paul.
+7. The properties’ unique locations or physical characteristics are established and familiar within the neighborhoods or communities of the City of Saint Paul.

 My building is part of a local historic district.
 What does this mean?